souvikghosh-git/souvikghosh-git/README.md

 🌱 I’m continuously learning and expanding my knowledge in the field of AI and its applications.

-👯 I'm seeking opportunities to contribute to projects in the fields of AI, data science, and machine learning.
+👯 I'm seeking opportunities to contribute to projects in the fields of AI, data science, machine learning and deep learning.

 📫 How to reach me: am.souvikghosh@gmail.com or https://www.linkedin.com/in/am-souvikghosh/